jobyjoseph/jobyjoseph.net/docs/javascript/callbacks.md

 }).done(codeAfterAJAX);
 ```

 Here we make an AJAX call.
 If the AJAX response come successfully, we execute `codeAfterAJAX` to continue our logic.
 What if the jQuery AJAX function had some bug and calls the callback function twice?
+Or what if the callback is never called?
 Things might not end well.

 So in case of callbacks, we are blindly trusting some code and ask that code to execute a callback when ready.
 There happens an **inversion of control** in this place.
 There can be some times when things wont work as expected and create a hell like situation.